NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-ClassificationAndControlOfResources.markdown

 categories: f-ciso
 toc: true
 ---
-<h3 class="titre-page">Classification and responsibility for resources</h3>
+## Classification and responsibility for resources
-An [inventory of the “organisation’s” vital and important resources]({{site.url}}/knowhow/cisoapproach/SecurityPolicy-ClassificationAndControlOfResources.html#inventory-of-assets) should be kept up to date.
+An [inventory of the “organisation’s” vital and important resources]({% link _knowhow/cisoapproach/SecurityPolicy-ClassificationAndControlOfResources.markdown %}#inventory-of-assets) should be kept up to date.
 It takes the form of a table describing the resource and naming the person or persons in charge.
-The [classification]({{site.url}}/knowhow/cisoapproach/SecurityPolicy-Classification.html) of [assets]({% link _knowhow/glossary/Assets.markdown %}) is an extremely important task.
+The [classification]({% link _knowhow/cisoapproach/SecurityPolicy-Classification.markdown %}) of [assets]({% link _knowhow/glossary/Assets.markdown %}) is an extremely important task.

 The level of importance of the resource for the company is also specified:

 * vital
 * important

-The following elements are considered [resources]({{site.url}}):
+The following elements are considered [resources]({% link _knowhow/glossary/Assets.markdown %}):

 * computers (PC, laptops, servers, netbooks) and printers;
 * communications equipment (modem, switch, router, PABX, fax, etc.);